 Key takeaways

-- Drive north to south for easier pullouts and ocean views.
+- Drive north to south for easier pullouts and ocean views on your right.

 - Check road conditions before you go, especially around Big Sur.

-- Fill up on gas in Monterey/Carmel or Cambria/San Simeon; services are limited in Big Sur.
+- Fill up on gas in Monterey or Cambria; services are limited in Big Sur.

-- For timed-entry spots, book ahead for weekends and holidays.
+- Book timed-entry spots early for weekends and holidays.

 Day 1: San Francisco to Santa Cruz